Royce Hart: Coaching Stints and Life After Football

 Hart returned to Punt Road and coached the reserves again, in 1984.
 During the Tigers' tumultuous years in the mid-1980s, there was some speculation that he would be appointed coach of the club, but this never happened.
 Hart was one of a number of ex-Richmond players to speak about the club's financial troubles in 1989–1990.
 During the Save Our Skins appeal, he urged members to sign up and stay with the club.

 In the 1990s, Hart returned to his native Tasmania, living on a farm and involving himself in commentating for the ABC and junior football.
 Eldest son Damien played at his old club Clarence, while another son, Simon, spent a couple of years on Richmond's supplementary list at the turn of the century.
 For a number of years, Hart had little official contact with the Tigers, a situation that drew criticism to Richmond – the club was seen to be indifferent to some of its ex-players.
-The Tigers moved to rectify this a few years ago, which pleased many followers of the club as Hart was the best loved player among the fans during the club's greatest era.
+The Tigers moved to rectify this a few years ago, which pleased many followers of the club, as Hart was the best-loved player among the fans during the club's greatest era.

 In late November 2010, it was reported that Hart had been admitted into intensive care in Hobart after severe complications which resulted from a hernia.
 He was due to have gone to Melbourne earlier that month to present his number four guernsey to Dustin Martin.
 Tom Hafey conducted the presentation ceremony in Hart's place.
 He made a full recovery.

-Hart was an inaugural inductee to the Australian Football Hall of Fame in 1996, and was named at centre half-forward in the AFL Team of the Century that same year.
+Hart was an inaugural inductee to the Australian Football Hall of Fame in 1996, and he was named at centre half-forward in the AFL Team of the Century that same year.
 In 2013, he became the 25th player to be elevated to the status of Legend in the Hall of Fame.